gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 Profiling
 =========

-This section describes how to use the the ``gprof`` profiler tool on Ada programs.
+This section describes how to use the ``gprof`` profiler tool on Ada programs.

 .. index:: !  gprof
 .. index:: Profiling